- A convenient home money pit

 All these items come to mind without much thought.
 But dozens of other expenses arise each season, things you don’t bother to add to the expense column.
 One of these optional extras is the pickup truck.

 If you have two hives in your backyard, you can make do with whatever vehicle you have.
-But once you establish outyards, sell honey at county fairs, cart generators from place to place, or buy pallets of sugar, you begin to see the potential advantage.
+But once you establish outyards, sell honey at county fairs, cart generators from place to place, or buy pallets of sugar, you begin to see the potential advantage of a pickup.

 Once you get the pickup home, you fill it with all your beekeeping paraphernalia, making it useless to anyone but you.
 Forget grocery shopping, forget Home Depot.
 And camping?
 Never.
 That truck is an essential beekeeping tool.
-“If you want a truck, buy your own.”
+Finally, you say, “If you want a truck, buy your own.”

 The golden egg